-An Australian Mom and Her Daughter Took Cute Identical Photos 29 Years Apart
+This Mother and Daughter Took Cute Identical Photos—29 Years Apart

-The giant Pysanka egg in Vegreville, Alberta holds special significance for Sydney, Australia native Monica Clemens and her family.
+The giant Pysanka egg in Vegreville, Alberta, holds special significance for Monica Clemens and her family.

-Last summer, I travelled to Canada to visit my family.
-My dad is originally from Devon, Alta., and it had been 14 years since I had last visited Canada.
+In 2018, I travelled from Sydney, Australia, to visit my family in Canada.
+My dad is originally from Devon, Alberta, and it had been 14 years since I had last visited Canada.

 Monica with the Pysanka in 1989